learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 Now try moving the dodger past the left edge.
 No can do!

-While this isn't tested, and this was meant as a code-along, we have not yet implemented moving the dodger to the right.
+We have not yet implemented moving the dodger to the right.
 Can you do it?

-Think about what needs to change to make a `moveDodgerRight()` function.
+With the code implemented from the code along, think about what needs to change to make a `moveDodgerRight()` function.
 We'll need another  `e.which` in the event listener, and instead of moving the dodger `${left - 1}px`, we'll be moving it `${left + 1}px` (or `${right - 1}px`, if you prefer).
 To prevent the dodger from escaping off the right-hand side, you can make sure that `dodger.style.right` is always greater than `0px`.

 ## Conclusion

+Events and event handling is vital to web programming with the addition of the language to browsers.
+JavaScript allows for dynamic page rendering, and user can interact with the contents of the page in real time.
+With knowledge of these basic techniques, you'll become comfortable working with more complex interactions like those in video games that you may have played or seen before!

 ## Resources
 - [Don't Look Back](http://terrycavanaghgames.com/dontlookback/)